kalviumcommunity/Squad50_Samarth_OOP_Basic_Car_Management/ReadMe.md

 The Garage class has a static variable totalGaragesCreated that tracks the total number of garages instantiated.
 Every time a new Garage object is created, this variable is incremented.
 The static member function getTotalGaragesCreated() is used to access the value of totalGaragesCreated.

+#### Encapsulation

+Encapsulation is one of the core principles of Object-Oriented Programming (OOP).
+It involves bundling the data (variables) and methods (functions) that operate on the data into a single unit or class.
+By using accessors (getters) and mutators (setters), we control access to the internal state of objects, ensuring that the data can only be modified in a controlled manner.
+This helps protect the integrity of the data and allows for better maintainability of the code.
+Encapsulation in this project allows us to manage and protect the properties of Car and Garage classes while providing a clear interface for interaction.